cmdruid/nostr-terminal/README.md

 ./nostrTerm.js <wss://relay.url.here> <optionalcustomsecret>

 ## If you want to specify your own defaults,
-## create a .env file with the following:
+## create an .env file with the following:
 RELAY_URL=<wss://relay.url.here>
 SECRET_KEY=<optionalcustomsecret>
 ```